Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Introduction

-One limitation of the vectorization technique used by BLASFEO is that it is less efficient for small and/or structured (triangular or symmetric) matrices.
+One limitation of the vectorization technique used by BLASFEO is that it is less efficient for small or structured (triangular or symmetric) matrices.
 Additionally, some critical steps in e.g. the Cholesky factorization routine cannot be vectorized effectively.
 We will see that the parallelism exposed by the \cyqlone{} solver not only enables parallelization across different processors, but also vectorization along the time dimension of the OCP, or more generally, \textit{batch-wise vectorization}.
-This vectorization strategy, which was previously inapplicable to solvers for optimal control, is able to outperform BLAS and BLASFEO for small matrices such as the ones arising in optimal control, as demonstrated by \Cref{fig:syrk-potrf-perf}.
+This vectorization strategy, which was previously inapplicable to solvers for optimal control, is able to outperform BLAS and BLASFEO for small matrices such as the ones arising in optimal control, as demonstrated for the Cholesky factorization in \Cref{fig:syrk-potrf-perf}.